timothyhull/breadpool-self-eval/docs/index.md

     === "Inspiration :material-cursor-default-click:"

-        I am a physically disabled U.S. Army veteran with double hip replacements, and I believe I fit within the category of people with hidden disabilities.
-I seek to inspire people who, like me, have physical disabilities to do more than they or perhaps the world believes they are capable of.
+        I am a physically disabled U.S. Army veteran with bilateral hip replacements, and I seek to inspire people who, like me, have physical disabilities to do more than they or perhaps the world believes they are capable of.

-        When I serve in an officiating role, on- or off-skates, nobody sees me and thinks I’m disabled, guesses I have an extensive injury history that includes 21 x surgeries, nor has any idea how much daily work I do to physically function, gear up and skate, and excel at high-intensity physical activities.
+        When I officiate on- or off-skates, nobody sees me and thinks I’m disabled, guesses I have an extensive injury history that includes 21 x surgeries, nor has any idea how much daily work I do to physically function, gear up and skate, and excel at high-intensity physical activities.

         Intense rehabilitation to recover from injuries is my superpower.
 I served in SO roles within a few weeks of each of my total hip replacement surgeries because I spent hours and hours each day rehabilitating, strengthening, and specifically training to be able to skate.